-From each month, The Daily Gazette sports department compiles the 10 quotes from our interview subjects that stuck out the most for us, based on how they either made us think or laugh — or some combination of both.
+From each month in 2022, The Daily Gazette sports department is compiling 10 quotes from our interview subjects that stuck out the most for us, based on how they either made us think or laugh — or some combination of both.

 Selected quotes come both from reporting for stories that appeared in The Daily Gazette and interviews associated with episodes of “The Parting Schotts Podcast.”
 Not all quotes used were previously published.